shaho/react-boilerpalte/README.md

 # React Boilerpalte
-Boilerplate for React, Webpack, Babel and ..., without create-react-app
+Boilerplate for React, Webpack, Babel and ..., without create-react-app.